SCiarella/TLS_ML_exploration/README.md

 |...           |         |          |     |               |
 |pair $i_N j_N$|         |          |     |               |

-Notice that the database does not contain the output feature (i.e. the quantum splitting in the example), because we do not know its value for all the pairs and the goal of this procedure is to calculate it only for a small selected group of pairs.
+Notice that the database does not contain the output feature (i.e. the quantum splitting in the example), because I do not know its value for all the pairs and the goal of the whole procedure is to calculate it only for a small selected group of pairs.

 In a more general situation, the user will have to implement a `step0` procedure, to preprocess the raw data (i.e. XYZ configurations), into a database containing the relevant information for each pair.
-In the paper, we discuss how we ended up with our final set of features and the exclusion process that we used to save memory and space.
+In the paper, I discuss how we ended up with our final set of features and the exclusion process that I used to save memory and space.
 In general, any number of features can be evaluated in `step0` and their importance depends on the specific details of the problem.
-We discuss [here](https://arxiv.org/abs/2212.05582) which features to use for questions related to TLS and excitations.
+I discuss [here](https://www.nature.com/articles/s41467-023-39948-7) which features to use for questions related to TLS and excitations.
 The user will have to identify the set of features that are better suited to capture the specific phenomenon of interest.
-On top of the features we discussed in the paper, useful addition could be [SOAP descriptors](https://singroup.github.io/dscribe/1.0.x/tutorials/descriptors/soap.html) or [bond-orientational order parameters](https://pyscal.org/en/latest/examples/03_steinhardt_parameters.html).
+On top of the features I discussed in the paper, useful additions that I suggest could be [SOAP descriptors](https://singroup.github.io/dscribe/1.0.x/tutorials/descriptors/soap.html) or [bond-orientational order parameters](https://pyscal.org/en/latest/examples/03_steinhardt_parameters.html).

 #### Step 1: Training the classifier

-Next, we train the classifier.
+Next, let's train the classifier.
 The role of the classifier is to exclude pairs that are evidently not in the target group.
 In our example of TLS search, we know that a non-DW pair can not form a TLS, so we separate them a priori.
-In addition to the input file containing all the features, step 1 makes use of a pretraining set of size $K_0^c$ for the iterative training specified as `myparams.pretraining_classifier`, which has to be placed in the `MLmodel/` directory.
+In addition to the input file containing all the features, step-1 makes use of a pretraining set of size $K_0^c$ for the iterative training specified as `myparams.pretraining_classifier`, which has to be placed in the `MLmodel/` directory.
 The pretraining file contains the following information:

 |              |feature 1|  ... | feature $N_f$ | is in class to exclude ? |